cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 * Try to modify `x` within `getXY()`.
 What happens?
 Now try to return a modified `x` such as `x+1` instead.
 What happens now?
 Try both of these having removed the `const` qualifier.

-* Change the name of `x` to `super_x` within `Point`, remebering to change all of the member functions which use `x` too.
+* Change the name of `x` to `super_x` at all occurencies within `Point`, remebering to change all of the member functions which use `x` too.
 Does the code compile without any changes to `main()`?
 What does this tell you about another advantage of separating implementation from interface?

 ## Static members

 In the context of a class definition, `static` member variables (sometimes called *class variables*) are similar to global variables, in that there is only one *instance*.
-They are said to be *per-class* as opposed to *per-object*; that is, regardless of how many objects of a `struct` (or `class`) there are.
+They are said to be *per-class* as opposed to *per-object*; regardless of how many objects of a `struct` (or `class`) there are, there can be only one instance of any `static` member.
 Also they are referred to outside of the `struct` definition with a double colon operator (`::`), not dot-notation.

 The following program extends the `Point` class with two `static` member constants.
 The member functions `setX()` and `setY()` have been modified, try to guess what they now do from the code: